FREQUENTLY ASKED QUESTIONS

 How long will I have to wait for my knife to be made?

 Every Savernake product is made to order.
-The quest for perfection takes time, so please allow 4-6 weeks for your order to arrive.
-Wood, G.F Smith paper and custom-designed handles will generally always take at least six weeks to make due to the additional finishing required.
+The quest for perfection takes time, so please allow 3-4 weeks for your order to arrive.
+Wood, G.F Smith paper and custom-designed handles will generally always take at least four weeks and sometimes longer to make due to the additional finishing required.
 At peak times, our making times may sometimes take longer but we’ll always advise you of this on the checkout page prior to you confirming your order.

 I need a knife in a hurry – what are my options?